jmtallman-creator/AI-101-Assignment--1/README.md

 # AI101-Assignment1
 I have no experience coding and seldom use google for anything.
-I followed the assignment directions.
-I think I “run all” and saved to Github about 26 times before I figured out where to find the github account.
-I was expecting it to open once I saved it.
-Also, once saved it never showed me the repository as pictured in the instructions.
-No tknowing waht to expect and lack of expereince limits my confidence; however, I will get more familiar.
+I followed the assignment directions and reached out for assitance.
+Though frustrated, I refused to give up and finally realized I had a pop up blocker on prventing my progress.

 I am excited to be working with any program that will help me learn to master AI.
-I’m confident I will gain a better understanding as the semester progresses.
+I am looking forward to see what I can do wiht Colab, google, and notebook..